-Under the laws of New York and the United States, New York could not constitutionally take any legislative action, including the repeal or amendment of the Securitization Law, which would substantially limit, alter or impair the Restructuring Property or other rights vested in the bondholders pursuant to the Financing Order or substantially limit, alter, impair or reduce the value or amount of the Restructuring Property, unless:

-- " such action is a reasonable exercise of the State of New York's sovereign powers that appropriately furthers a legitimate public purpose, and - " if such action constituted a permanent appropriation of the bondholders' substantial property interest in the Restructuring Property and deprived them of their reasonable expectations arising from their investments in the Bonds, under the takings clauses of the federal and New York Constitutions, New York could not take such action without paying just compensation to the bondholders as determined by a court of competent jurisdiction.
+Under the laws of New York and the United States, New York could not constitutionally take any legislative action, including the repeal or amendment of the securitization law, which would substantially limit, alter or impair the restructuring property or other rights vested in the bondholders pursuant to the financing order or substantially limit, alter, impair or reduce the value or amount of the restructuring property, unless (1) such action is a reasonable exercise of the State of New York's sovereign powers that appropriately furthers a legitimate public purpose; and (2) if such action constituted a permanent appropriation of the bondholders' substantial property interest in the restructuring property and deprived them of their reasonable expectations arising from their investments in the bonds, under the takings clauses of the federal and New York Constitutions, New York could not take such action without paying just compensation to the bondholders as determined by a court of competent jurisdiction.

-Morgan, Lewis & Bockius LLP, the Authority's special counsel, will provide a legal opinion prior to securitization closing to the effect that the bondholders (or the trustee acting on their behalf) could successfully challenge under the Contract Clause of the United States Constitution the constitutionality of any repeal or amendment of the Securitization Law or any other action or failure to take any action required by the State Pledge that limits, alters or reduces the value of the Restructuring Property or the restructuring charges before the Bonds are repaid in full, unless such action is necessary to further a significant and legitimate public purpose.
+Hawkins Delafield & Wood LLP, LIPA's special counsel, will provide a legal opinion prior to securitization closing to the effect that the bondholders (or the trustee acting on their behalf) could successfully challenge under the contracts clause of the United States Constitution the constitutionality of any repeal or amendment of the securitization law or any other action or failure to take any action required by the state pledge that limits, alters or reduces the value of the restructuring property or the restructuring charges before the bonds are repaid in full, unless such action is necessary to further a significant and legitimate public purpose.

-Morgan, Lewis & Bockius LLP and Hawkins Delafield & Wood LLP, the Authority's bond counsel, will provide a legal opinion prior to securitization closing to the effect that under existing case law, assuming the takings clause applies under the federal and New York Constitutions, respectively, the State of New York would be required to pay just compensation to the bondholders if the State undertook a repeal or amendment of the Securitization Law or took any other action or failed to take any action required by the State Pledge before the Bonds are repaid in full that:

-permanently appropriates the related Restructuring Property or denies all economically productive use of the related Restructuring Property;

-- 2) destroys the Restructuring Property, other than in response to emergency conditions; or - 3) substantially reduces, alters or impairs the value of the Restructuring Property so as to unduly interfere with the bondholders' reasonable expectations arising from their investments in the Bonds.
+Hawkins Delafield & Wood LLP, LIPA's bond counsel, will provide a legal opinion prior to securitization closing to the effect that under existing case law, assuming the takings clause applies under the federal and New York Constitutions, respectively, the State of New York would be required to pay just compensation to the bondholders if the State undertook a repeal or amendment of the securitization law or took any other action or failed to take any action required by the state pledge before the bonds are repaid in full that: 1) permanently appropriates the related restructuring property or denies all economically productive use of the related restructuring property; 2) destroys the restructuring property, other than in response to emergency conditions; or 3) substantially reduces, alters or impairs the value of the restructuring property so as to unduly interfere with the bondholders' reasonable expectations arising from their investments in the bonds.